 ROI measures the revenue generated compared to the cost of SMS campaigns.
 A low ROI indicates poor campaign performance, while a high ROI shows that campaigns are delivering better returns.

-How NVECTA CDP Support SMS Marketing?
+How does NVECTA CDP Support SMS Marketing?

 NVECTA is an AI-driven CDP that helps brands to launch personalised SMS campaigns.
 It organises customer data to create one customer view and track their activity in real time.